AFFIDAVIT OF SUPPORT HOUSEHOLD MEMBER

 You are allowed to count an asset only if you can sell it, and have the resulting cash in the U.S., within 12 months.

-Types of assets may include: stocks, bonds, certificates of deposit, and real estate and other forms of property.
+Types of assets may include stocks, bonds, certificates of deposit, real estate, and other forms of property.

 Is there a limit on the number of joint sponsors?

 There is no limit on the number of joint sponsors.
-Joint sponsor must meet the 125 percent of the poverty line income requirement for their household size.
+The joint sponsor must meet the 125 percent of the poverty line income requirement for their household size.

 Who can be a joint sponsor?